The Pint X Project

 Better than the Growler?

-After all this (even accounting for my sunk cost bias) I still prefer riding my WTF Growler street board.
+After all this (even accounting for my sunk cost bias) I still preferred riding my Growler street board.
 The two boards get about the same range, but the Growler has larger footpads and a similar length-ways stance.
 Due to the Growler's larger footpads, the board is wider which gives you more leverage for extremely deep carves and a feeling of being completely locked in.
-On the narrower Pint X, you can use the edge of the footpads to gain maneuverability, but ultimately with rough riding your feet are much more likely to end up halfway off the board and the feeling of lock-in is pretty nonexistent.
-The Pint X feels a little zippier but ultimately it's not a big difference when out riding.
+On the narrower Pint X, you can use the edge of the footpads to gain maneuverability, but ultimately with rough riding your feet are much more likely to end up halfway off the board and the feeling of lock-in is more fleeting.
+The Pint X does feel zippier, but if that's the desired ridefeel then the Onewheel GT would be the obvious choice.

-Onewheel XR Growler in Graffiti Alley The Growler is still my favorite street board even after all the effort to make the Pint X live up to its full potential.
-It also just looks really cool.
+The Growler is still my favorite street board even after all the effort I put in to modify the Pint X. It also just looks really cool.

 This is not an entirely fair comparison, as I haven't tried WTF rails on the Pint X. This is likely the key reason why I still prefer the WTF Growler, but at this point in time I don't want to upgrade to WTF rails on the Pint X because I would lose access to a fender.
-I might upgrade in the future if TFL makes Bang Bumpers and a Drop Top Fender for the Pint X, but at this point I think I found the answer I was looking for – the Pint X struggles to outshine an XR Growler street setup even after unreasonable modifications and under the best circumstances.
+At this point I think I found the answer I was looking for – If you have a Growler already, then the Pint X is probably redundant for you.
+However, if you are looking for your first great street board, the Pint X comes pretty close to a heavily modified XR out of the box and, with a little modification, can absolutely ride in the same class as a Growler!

 Let me know what you think!
 If you have any questions or comments, I would love to hear from you: reach out to me on Mastodon or by email.
 Thanks for reading!